Spark Broadband Review

 Does Spark offer an open term contract?

-Yes, currently all fibre and most wireless plans offered by Spark are open-term
+Yes, currently all plans offered by Spark are open-term

 Does Spark offer discounts for broadband plans?